Inventor's notebook: Purpose

 A patent grants its owner(s) the right to sue those who manufacture and market products or services that infringe on the claims declared in the patent.
 Typically, governments award patents on either a first to file or first to invent basis.
 Therefore, it is important to keep and maintain records that help establish who is first to invent a particular invention.

 The inventor's notebook (also called a journal, lab book or log book) is a systematic device for recording all information related to an invention in such a way that it can be used to develop a case during a patent contestation or patent-related lawsuit.

 The notebook is also a valuable tool for the inventor since it provides a chronological record of an invention and its reduction to practice.
 Each entry must be signed and dated by a witness.
 The witness should not be someone with a conflict of interest (such as a research partner).
-If an inventor ever has to go to court to prove he or she was the first to invent, then the witness would be called to the stand to testify that the signature is theirs and they signed that page on that date.
+If an inventor ever has to go to court to prove that they were the first to make the invention, then the witness would be called to the stand to testify that the signature is theirs and they signed that page on that date.